timxor/terraform_aws_autoscaling/README.md

-# A terraform script that bootstrap’s an autoscaling group on an empty AWS account.
+# A terraform script for bootstrapping an AWS autoscaling group.

 Instances have nginx installed in them as extra and they are accessible over an ELB.